mit-ll-ai-technology/maite/docs/source/how_to/wrap_object_detection_dataset.rst

         ]
     }

-3. Create a :class:`~jatic_toolbox.protocols.ObjectDetectionDataset`
+3. Create a :class:`~maite.protocols.ObjectDetectionDataset`
 ====================================================================

-To conform with :class:`~jatic_toolbox.protocols.ObjectDetectionDataset`, a dataset's output must support :class:`~jatic_toolbox.protocols.SupportsObjectDetection`, a dictionary requiring the following keys:
+To conform with :class:`~maite.protocols.ObjectDetectionDataset`, a dataset's output must support :class:`~maite.protocols.SupportsObjectDetection`, a dictionary requiring the following keys:

-- `images`: a :class:`~jatic_toolbox.protocols.SupportsArray` type
+- `images`: a :class:`~maite.protocols.SupportsArray` type
-- `objects`: a :class:`~jatic_toolbox.protocols.HasDataObjects` type
+- `objects`: a :class:`~maite.protocols.HasDataObjects` type

 By construction the `objects` key is already supported by the dataset.
 However, the `image` key is not.
-We can update by defining a transform function that converts the image to a :class:`~jatic_toolbox.protocols.SupportsArray` type simply by converting the image to a numpy array:
+We can update by defining a transform function that converts the image to a :class:`~maite.protocols.SupportsArray` type simply by converting the image to a numpy array:

 .. code-block:: python